Trademark Specimen: All You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 What Is a Trademark Specimen?

 A trademark specimen is a sample of how the company and the trademark holder use the mark.
 The United States Patent and Trademark Office accepts different formats into evidence.
-In the case of products, specimens can be labels and packaging, a logo displayed on the product itself, etc. In the case of services, brochures, fliers, and advertisements can be submitted as trademark specimens.
+In the case of products, specimens can be labels and packaging, a logo displayed on the product itself, etc. In the case of services, brochures, flyers, and advertisements can be submitted as trademark specimens.